 The data thrown into the neural network reveal some pattern (hopefully).
 On the downside, the neural network works as a complete mystery/black box.
 The neural network can find patterns in data but how and why it exists, never tells this secrete so because it can’t explain such matter thus we need a data scientist to do this job.

 Deep Learning uses neural networks to create its foundation of working model architecture.
 A neural network which took the idea of the human brain working for its basic working model has its basic unit a neuron.
 Like the human brain artificial neural network mimic the similar information processing model i.e.:

 - Like brain sees some pictures through eyes and combine the feature of the picture, similarly, the neural network takes input as linear combinations through input neurons and combines it for processing.

 - The brain does something and gives output without efforts similarly ANNs does some processing and give output.
 In ANNs it can show and detect that there are some patterns and useful information but can’t tell how and why.

 At the time of inputs in the form of linear combination, we need to apply some function for optimisation reasons.
 This function is called as the activation function to achieve the desired output.
 Some common examples are:

 - Sigmoid Function – A function to crashes all inputs to allow output to be between 0 and 1

 - ReLU Function – The Rectified Linear Unit function is a much better function then “tanh” function and also the most commonly used activation function.
 Returns 0 for negative inputs and stay silent for all positive values outputs.

 - Tanh Function – A function to crashes all inputs to allow output to be between -1 and 1.

-After making the explanation above now we can say online, “Neural network is a complicated formation of neuron-like structures”.
+After making the explanation above now we can say online, “A neural network is a complicated form of neuron-like structures”.
 It has excellent possibility & flexibility to model, establish and ease out complex relationships between input and output.
 Hidden remains hidden though.